honyoP/taiga/README.md

 * **🧠 Human Scheduling:** Understands "tomorrow", "next friday", and "2024-01-01".
 * **🛡️ ID-Based:** Every task gets a unique ID.
 No ambiguities.
 * **🦾 Regex Powered:** Uses a custom regex parser to read your markdown file, because XML parsers are for cowards.
+* **🔌 Plugin System:** Extend Taiga with plugins.
+Because why stop at task management when you can have world domination?
+* **🍅 Pomodoro Timer:** Built-in focus timer with audio cues and break windows.
+Procrastination just got harder.
+* **🖥️ Terminal UI:** A full TUI mode for those who find typing commands too mainstream.

 ---